 If you’ve realised that you may have an addiction to painkillers it’s so important to be kind to yourself.
 Your recovery isn’t going to happen overnight and you may have slips.
 This is completely natural and you shouldn’t beat yourself up about it - just admitting that you have a problem is a huge step and you should be proud of this progress.

 Also, even though it sounds really simple, try and get enough sleep at night, eat healthily and try to do some exercise.
 Looking after yourself physically can go a long way towards helping you feel better mentally.

 Get professional help for your addiction to painkillers

 Although the above tips can help you in your early stages of recovery, addiction to painkillers is a serious condition and it’s likely you’ll need professional help to beat it.
 At Priory, we offer expert Addiction Treatment Programmes at our specialist hospitals located all over the country.
 Painkiller addiction treatment at Priory offers:

 - A free, no-obligation addiction assessment with a member of our highly qualified team.
 This can be done over the phone

-- A medically assisted withdrawal detoxification programme to remove all traces of the painkiller from your system.
+- A medically assisted drug withdrawal programme to remove all traces of the painkiller from your system.
 Going through detox in a medically supported environment is really important as trying to withdraw from painkillers on your own can be very dangerous

 - Individual 1:1 therapy and structured group therapy programmes